nico/hack/notes/copydir.md

 This means that this method can't be used with mtime-tracking build systems that read high-resolution timestamps.

-Slow and buggy!
+Slow and (before macOS 11.3) buggy!
 But the man page at least tells us which alternatives to look at.

 ## pax